Lolita Chakrabarti: Other work

-Last Seen : Joy for Slung Low Theatre Company and the Almeida Theatre.

 Producing

 Chakrabarti ran Lesata Productions with Rosa Maggiora.
 In 2011, they produced Of Mary, a short film that won the Best Short Film Award at PAFF, Los Angeles, 2012.
 Chakrabarti and Maggiora were nominated for the Best Producer Award at the Underwire Film Festival, London, 2011.

 Personal life

+Chakrabarti was a visiting Torch Fellow at Oxford University in 2021.

+She was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to drama.

+She has served on boards for RADA, Rambert and is a Creative Ambassador for The Roundhouse, The Horniman Museum, The Unicorn.

 Chakrabarti is divorced from actor Adrian Lester.
-They have two daughters.
+She has two daughters.

-She was appointed Officer of the Order of the British Empire (OBE) in the 2021 Birthday Honours for services to drama.

-She is the sister of BBC News presenter Reeta Chakrabarti.